 Not a legend, though, are the mansions (kosks) and the comfortable villas (konaks) built by the colourful population of the island during the Ottoman period.

-A lot more can be said about the biggest island – Buyukada, an island from the Princes’ Islands group of nine islands, situated in the Sea of Marmara, only an hour and a half away from Istanbul.
+A lot more can be said about the biggest island – Buyukada, an island from the Princes’ Islands group of nineislands, situated in the Sea of Marmara, only an hour and a half away from Istanbul.
+(Just like a lot can be said about Istanbul and an Istanbul city tour can be the beginning.)
 But I leave this to you, adventurers – to explore Buyukada!
 To get lost in its misteries!
 To be amazed with it!
 You would deffinitely be thrilled by the atmosphere on the island, the amazing old buildings and much more.